OEM data explained

 What “OEM service history” means

 When we say OEM, we mean the data originates from manufacturer and authorized-service systems (when available).
 Entries reflect workshop activity recorded in those systems and tied to the VIN.
-Returned fields vary by brand, market rules, and model year.
+Returned fields vary by brand, market rules, and model year — and some brands expose only limited “workshop remarks” rather than itemized work.

 • Records come from manufacturer and authorized-service systems (when available for the VIN).

-• Entries are VIN-specific and may include dates, service outlet references, mileage markers, and job codes (fields vary by brand).
+• Entries are VIN-specific and may include dates, service outlet references, mileage markers, job codes, and workshop remarks (fields vary by brand).

-• Availability and returned fields depend on the manufacturer systems and privacy restrictions; not every VIN will return service entries.
+• Availability and exported fields depend on the manufacturer systems and privacy restrictions; not every VIN will return service entries.

-• Auto.vin connects to OEM systems, retrieves available data for the VIN, and delivers the result as an online report plus a PDF.
+• Auto.vin retrieves available OEM data for the VIN and delivers the result as an online report plus a PDF.

 Comparison